Guidance

 At the listing phase of case management, the Court officer will work with the resident Judge Advocate to appoint a Judge Advocate to each case.

-The MCS aim to list a case for an initial hearing within 28 days after receipt of directional papers from the Service Prosecuting Authority.
+The MCS policy is to list a case for an initial hearing within 42 days after receipt of directional papers from the Service Prosecuting Authority.

 Changes to the Court Martial

-New legislation has delivered changes to the constitution of a Court Martial board.
-The changes required the CAO to specify Court Martial boards with at least one man and one woman, (so far as is reasonably practicable), and to specify an increase from five lay members to six, for proceedings of a prescribed description.
+Legislation has delivered changes to the constitution of a Court Martial board.
+The changes required the CAO to specify Court Martial boards with at least one man and one woman (so far as is reasonably practicable) and to specify an increase from five lay members to six, for proceedings of a prescribed description.
 Specification of the OR7 rank from the nominated pool of lay members may now also be permitted under the act.

-Military Court Service adopts Case Center (formerly Caselines)
+The Military Court Service case management system, Case Center (formerly Caselines)

-From 1 April 2023, the Military Court Service partners with Thomson Reuters.
-The Case Center application will streamline the way the courts prepare, manage, and present digital cases within a centralised cloud-based solution.
+The Military Court Service partners with Thomson Reuters using Case Center.
+The application streamlines the way the courts prepare, manage, and present digital cases within a centralised cloud-based solution.

-The court will soon be able to manage proceedings by sending and sharing case materials from any device, keeping all parties in sync as they prepare for a hearing.
-In a hearing, purpose-built presentation tools will streamline proceedings so parties can direct others to the right document, in a timely manner.
-Digital Court Case Management will be live from 4 September 2023 in the Service Courts.
+The court will manage proceedings by sending and sharing case materials from any device, keeping all parties in sync as they prepare for a hearing.
+In a hearing, purpose-built presentation tools streamlines proceedings so parties can direct others to the right document in a timely manner.

 Register - Thomson Reuters Case Center